Helping Hundreds of Families Nationwide

-Most cases a premature infant that is diagnosed with NEC results in surgery to remove the dead, dying portions and repair the holes through an ostomy procedure.
-Though surgery can result in saved lives it can leave infants with life-long injuries or disabilities.
-Unfortunately 30% of preemies who undergo surgery result in death.
+In most cases, a premature infant diagnosed with NEC will require surgery to remove the dead or dying portions of their intestines and repair any resulting holes through an ostomy procedure.
+While surgery can save lives, it can also result in lifelong injuries or disabilities.
+Unfortunately, 30% of preemies who undergo surgery do not survive.

-These formula makers have a duty to properly research and disclose potential risks so doctors and parents can make informed decisions around what to feed their children.
-Allegations raised against Enfamil and Similac specify:
+These formula makers have a duty to properly research and disclose potential risks so that doctors and parents can make informed decisions about to what their infants.
+Allegations raised against Enfamil and Similac include:

-- Cow’s milk-based formulas greatly increases the risk for premature infants to develop NEC
+- Cow’s milk-based formula greatly increase the risk for premature infants to develop NEC.

-- The warning labels on the formula are egregiously broad and thus fail to reasonably disclose the risks of NEC, the potential surgery outcomes, nor the death of preemies.
+- The warning labels on the formula are egregiously broad and fail to reasonably disclose the risks of NEC, potential surgery outcomes, and the risk of death for preemies.

-- These companies have lobbied and campaigned with billions of dollars to target marketing towards mothers to discourage breastfeeding.
+- These companies have poured billions of dollars into marketing that has targeted mothers to discourage them from breastfeeding.

-- These products were introduced on the market misleadingly as derivatives of breast milk when in fact were cow milk based products
+- These products were misleadingly introduced on the market as derivatives of breast milk, when, in fact, they were cow’s milk-based products.

-- Despite known NEC risks surrounding cow milk based formulas, Enfamil and Similac were sold to parents and hospitals for years, generating large profits at the expense to people’s families and cost of lives.
+- Despite known NEC risks surrounding cow’s milk-based formulas, Enfamil and Similac were sold to parents and hospitals for years, generating large profits at the expense of infants’ lives.